 Advantages of our devices to analyse and to improve dry eyes.

 Long lasting results

 Scientifically proven efficacy

 Our technologies and devices are designed and developed in France, by our own.
 Our manufacturing company, E-Swin is ISO13485 certified.
-Our products are CE-marked (tearstim) and medical CE-marked (E-Eye/tearcheck), registered in Europe, Asia/Pacific, South America, Canada coming soon.
+Our products are CE-marked (tearstim) and medical CE-marked (E-Eye/tearcheck), registered in Europe, Asia/Pacific, South America, Canada and USA.

 certificates: ISO 13485/NDSAP / CE 0197 (TÜV)

 registrations: CFDA (China) / TGA (Australia) / Anvisa (Brazil) / Health Canada / FDA* (USA)